-The blockchain electricity trade, is used to ensure that all transactions are made transparently and securely, in addition to allowing system expansions to be more efficient.
+The blockchain electricity trading is used to ensure that all transactions are made transparently and securely and allow system expansions to be more efficient.

 A new platform for the purchase and sale of clean energy began to be used in the testing phase in a region of Germany.

-The giant Siemens, which is one of the financiers of the project, released a press release stating that, together with local energy companies and research institutions, will make the use of the blockchain to create the first local marketplace for optimized electricity trading.
-The structure is called Pebbles and basically consists of an e-commerce mechanism for electricity.
+The giant Siemens, one of the financiers of the project, released a press release stating that local energy companies and research institutions will use the blockchain to create the first local marketplace for optimized electricity trading.
+The structure is called Pebbles and consists of an e-commerce mechanism for electricity.